-The CRMA pass rates give us a snapshot of how candidates view the CRMA exam vs. the CIA exam.
+The CRMA pass rates show how candidates view the CRMA exam vs. the CIA exam.
 On average, the CRMA pass rate is higher than the CIA.
 So is the CRMA exam harder than the CIA exam?
-Well, the rates alone can’t answer that question, especially since the CRMA requirements are changing in 2021.
+Well, the rates alone can’t answer that question, especially since the CRMA requirements changed in 2021.
 Therefore, this article breaks down the pass rates and gives you some insight into both exams.
-At the end of the post, you’ll find links to more information about the CRMA.
+At the end of the post, you’ll find links to more information about the CRMA, too.

 In the past, candidates could pursue the CRMA certificate after only passing Part 1 of the CIA Exam.
-However, the IIA CRMA prerequisites have changed as of April 2021.
+However, the IIA CRMA prerequisites changed in April 2021.
 So now, you must be an active CIA holder to go after the CRMA, too.

 First, let’s look at the pass rates for the CRMA exam.
 The average rate from the last 6 years is about 58%.
-That figure doesn’t yet include the 2020 numbers because those rates haven’t been released yet.
+That figure doesn’t yet include the 2022 and 2023 numbers because those rates haven’t been released yet.
 Still, it seems that the pass rates have been fairly consistent for a while.

-Over the past several years, the CIA exam pass rates have hovered around 41%.
-Since 2015, the rates have slightly risen.
+Over the past several years, the CIA exam pass rates have hovered around 43%, probably because of the difficulty of the CIA passing score.
+Since 2015, the rates have slightly risen, though, and were even as high as 48% in 2021.
 Nevertheless, the increase probably isn’t a direct response to the CIA exam itself.
 After all, the questions or exam format are not getting easier.
-Instead, exam review providers have really stepped up their game and offer more learning tools to help candidates study better.
+Instead, exam review providers have really stepped up their game and offered more learning tools to help candidates study better.
 So, it seems more likely that candidates are doing a better job of prepping for the CIA exam.

-(The results for the 2020 CIA exams are not yet available from the IIA.)
+(The results for the 2022 and 2023 CIA exams are not yet available from the IIA.)

 How hard is it to pass the CRMA exam?
 Well, think of it this way: about 58% of exam-takers pass.
 But on the flip side, 42% of candidates thought they would pass and didn’t.
 Plus, the CIA and CRMA exams present different challenges.
 So, if you’ve already passed the CIA exam, don’t automatically assume that you’ll pass the CRMA exam.

-Some of the topics on Part 1 of the CIA exam also appear on the CRMA exam.
-But, the CRMA exam questions all test at the proficient level.
+Some of the topics in Part 1 of the CIA exam also appear on the CRMA exam.
+But, the CRMA exam questions all tests at the proficient level.
 So, that means you need a deeper understanding of the CRMA content if you plan to pass.

-Plus, the CRMA program is changing as of April 2021.
-And therefore, the exam pass rates could change, too.
-I have an entire post dedicated to the 2021 CRMA changes, but here’s a summary of how the exam itself will be modified:
+Plus, the CRMA program changed as of April 2021.
+And therefore, the exam pass rates could change in the future, too.
+I have an entire post dedicated to the 2021 CRMA changes, but here’s a summary of how the exam itself was modified:

 In addition, pre-2021, the CRMA exam tested at the basic and proficient levels.
-But once the 2021 changes take effect, the questions will all test your knowledge at the proficient level only.
-Therefore, based on these changes, it’s possible that candidates could find the CRMA exam to be more challenging in the future.
+But since the 2021 changes have taken effect, the questions test your knowledge at the proficient level only.
+Therefore, based on these changes, it’s possible that candidates could find the 2023 CRMA exam to be more challenging.
 And even more, the CRMA pass rates could go down in comparison to the CIA exam.

-In general, about 42% of CIA candidates pass their exams while 58% of CRMA candidates pass.
+In general, about 43% of CIA candidates pass their exams, while 57% of CRMA candidates pass.
 Since some of the content overlaps, it makes sense that the CRMA rates are a little higher.
-But still, you need to study if you plan to master the CRMA exam, especially because of the 2021 changes.
+But still, you need to study if you plan to master the CRMA exam, especially because of the recent changes.
 Click here to find more information about practice CRMA questions and where to find a CRMA practice test.